 Annex SQ Currently blank — placeholder for new annexes

-Annex SR (normative) Statements intended to limit the purpose or use of deliverables
+Annex SR (normative) Statements intended to limit the purpose or use of documents

 SR.1 Principles

-The ISO Technical Management Board adopted the following ISO/TMB Resolution 8/2012 regarding statements intended to limit the purpose or use of deliverables:
+The ISO Technical Management Board adopted the following ISO/TMB Resolution 8/2012 regarding statements intended to limit the purpose or use of documents:

 Noting that ISO Council Resolution 9/2001 confirms ISO's compliance with the basic principles of the operation and implementation of the WTO Agreement on Technical Barriers to Trade (TBT),

-Agrees that statements intended to limit the purpose or use of deliverables in relation to barriers or obstacles to trade are not permitted,
+Agrees that statements intended to limit the purpose or use of documents in relation to barriers or obstacles to trade are not permitted,

 Further agrees that statements relating to contractual obligations or government regulation are also not permitted,

-Requests that any such statements be removed during the development of a deliverable (i.e. before the close of the DIS) and that any such statements in existing deliverables be removed when the deliverable is revised,
+Requests that any such statements be removed during the development of a document (i.e. before the close of the DIS) and that any such statements in existing documents be removed when the document is revised,

 Requires that any exceptions to the above in exceptional cases be approved by the ISO/TMB (…)

-The ISO Technical Management Board also adopted the following ISO/TMB Resolution 69/2012 regarding statements intended to limit the purpose or use of deliverables in relation to conformity assessment (“conformity assessment disclaimers”):
+The ISO Technical Management Board also adopted the following ISO/TMB Resolution 69/2012 regarding statements intended to limit the purpose or use of documents in relation to conformity assessment (“conformity assessment disclaimers”):

-Recalling TMB Resolution 8/2012 Statements intended to limit the purpose or use of deliverables,
+Recalling TMB Resolution 8/2012 Statements intended to limit the purpose or use of documents,

 (…)

-Decides that statements related to conformity assessment (for example certification) are not permitted in ISO deliverables,
+Decides that statements related to conformity assessment (for example certification) are not permitted in ISO documents,

 (…)

-Agrees that any conformity assessment statements must be removed during the development of a deliverable (i.e. before the close of the DIS) and that any such statements in existing deliverables must be removed when the deliverable is revised, to be replaced by the link in the Foreword, and
+Agrees that any conformity assessment statements must be removed during the development of a document (i.e. before the close of the DIS) and that any such statements in existing documents must be removed when the document is revised, to be replaced by the link in the Foreword, and

 Requires that any exceptions to the above be approved by the TMB.